mutecomm/mute/doc/keyserver.md

     NOTBEFORE: 64bit unixtime before which the key(s) offered by the message should not be used yet.
 Encoded as JSON integer.
     MIXADDRESS: Fully qualified address of Mix to use as last hop to user.
                 String.
+Must be "NULL", if FORWARDSEC is not "optional".
     NYMADDRESS: A valid NymAddress.
 Base64.
 OPTIONAL.
-Must be "NULL" if empty.
+                Must be "NULL", if FORWARDSEC is not "optional".
     IDENTITY: Identity/Pseudonym claimed.
 Including domain.
 String.
     SIGKEY: Entry of type KeyEntry (see above).
 Used to sign the UIDContent and to authenticate future UIDMessages for this Identity.